Read Luke 1:48-56

 And I wasn’t going to be going anywhere but to a lonely hotel near the airport.

 It wasn’t what I hoped for.
 Not what I’d planned.

 But I had just read Mary’s Magnificat.
-That’s what the call the passage of scripture you may have read in today’s Bible Blast.
+That’s what they call the passage of scripture you may have read in today’s verse.
 It’s one of the most beautiful, poetic songs of praise to God in all of the Bible.
 And perhaps in all of history.

 It occurred to me that Mary chose this song and sang it with joy even though her circumstances were not what she hoped for and planned.
 In fact, being a pregnant young woman who was not yet married was going to bring Mary a lot of hardships.
 (It’s quite possible that during the time she was with Elizabeth she was wondering if Joseph would even marry her at all or if he’d reject her along with the rest of her community.)

 When we read the Christmas story, we tend to leave out the hard stuff.
 Mary’s fears when she found out she was pregnant.
 Joseph’s questions about her pregnancy.
 The long, uncomfortable journey to pay taxes.
 The horse poop in the manager scene.